TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 - [JS DOM Crash Course](https://www.youtube.com/watch?v=0ik6X4DJKCc&list=PLillGF-RfqbYE6Ik_EuXA2iZFcE082B3s) is an extensive and well explained 4 part video series on the DOM by Traversy Media.
 - [Understanding The Dom](https://www.digitalocean.com/community/tutorial_series/understanding-the-dom-document-object-model) is an aptly named article-based tutorial series by DigitalOcean.
 - [Introduction to events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events) by MDN covers the same topics you learned in this lesson on events.
+- [Wes Bos's Drumkit](https://www.youtube.com/watch?v=VuN8qwZoego) JavaScript30 program reinforces the content covered in the assignment.
+In the video you will notice that a deprecated [keycode](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) keyboard event is used, replace it with the recommended [code](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code) keyboard event and replace the `data-key` tags accordingly.
+- [Event Capture, Propagation and Bubbling video](https://www.youtube.com/watch?v=F1anRyL37lE) from Wes Bos's JavaScript30 program.